 For extra protection, homeowners and office building managers can install a skylight screen or railing over the skylights, which covers any glass or plastic and offers additional protection from accidental falls.
 They typically come in several different model types and sizes and fasten to or clamp down over the skylight.
 Most screens are dome-shaped and meant to fit over bubble-shaped plastic skylights, but some are flat and won't allow room for a skylight to open (if, of course, it's designed to open in the first place).
 Railings on the other hand, are much more prominent but are an obvious obstruction for anyone walking around on the roof.

-For more illuminating information on skylights and related topics, take a look at the links on the next page.
+For more illuminating information on skylights and related topics, take a look at the links below.